Elleaume/adada_project/README.md

 This database is a collection of facts about terrorist attacks from 1970-2017.
 The facts cover location, date, motive, and who claimed the attack and a very large variety of other very specific metrics. https://www.kaggle.com/START-UMD/gtd

 Also all the data from 1993 was lost during the digitalisation process.
+We plan to scrap to Wikipedias attacks for this year in the future.

+From data collection, terrorists attacks from the last 50 years were reviewed to measure the extent of terrorist attacks around the world.
+More specifically by focusing on:
+- the number of attacks per year
+- attacks resulting or not in dead and wounded
+- the values of the damaged properties

 ## All the news